 \section{Abstract}

-We propose the task of forecasting characteristic 3D poses: from a single pose observation of a person, to predict a future 3D pose of that person in a likely action-defining, characteristic pose -- for instance, from observing a person picking up a banana, predict the pose of the person eating the banana.
+We propose the task of forecasting characteristic 3d poses: from a short sequence observation of a person, predict a future 3d pose of that person in a likely action-defining, characteristic pose -- for instance, from observing a person picking up an apple, predict the pose of the person eating the apple.
 Prior work on human motion prediction estimates future poses at fixed time intervals.
 Although easy to define, this frame-by-frame formulation confounds temporal and intentional aspects of human action.
-Instead, we define a goal-directed pose prediction task that decouples pose prediction from time, taking inspiration from human, goal-directed behavior.
-To predict characteristic goal poses, we propose a probabilistic approach that first models the possible multi-modality in the distribution of possible characteristic poses.
-It then samples future pose hypotheses from the predicted distribution in an autoregressive fashion to model dependencies between joints and then optimizes the final pose with bone length and angle constraints.
-To evaluate our method, we construct a dataset of manually annotated single-frame observations and characteristic 3D poses.
-Our experiments with this dataset suggest that our proposed probabilistic approach outperforms state-of-the-art approaches by 22\% on average.
+Instead, we define a semantically meaningful pose prediction task that decouples the predicted pose from time, taking inspiration from goal-directed behavior.
+To predict characteristic poses, we propose a probabilistic approach that models the possible multi-modality in the distribution of likely characteristic poses.
+We then sample future pose hypotheses from the predicted distribution in an autoregressive fashion to model dependencies between joints.
+To evaluate our method, we construct a dataset of manually annotated characteristic 3d poses.
+Our experiments with this dataset suggest that our proposed probabilistic approach outperforms state-of-the-art methods by 26\% on average.